What is Data Integration (DI)? - Meaning ETL Tools

 13.08.2020

-One of the most important factors in a company is data and information.
-These are called up, analyzed and processed again and again by employees in many different work steps.
-Problematic is that this data is usually stored in different systems, which is why accessing it takes a lot of time.
-Here data integration can help.
-Its aim is to integrate data from different systems into one tool so that employees can access all information from one data source.
-In this article you can read how this works and what benefits it brings for companies.
+Data and information are among the most important factors for a company.
+Employees access, analyze, and process this data over and over again in many different work steps.
+The problem is that this data is usually stored in different systems, which makes accessing it very time-consuming.
+This is where data integration comes into play.
+Its goal is to integrate data from different systems into one tool so that employees can access all information from a single data source.
+Read this article to find out how this works and how it benefits companies.

 Definition: what is data integration?

 Companies use many different systems and tools at their respective locations to manage their areas of responsibility.
-Customer relationship management in customer service, a campaign overview tool in marketing, customer applications, sales systems, etc. - they all have in common that they contain a lot of important data.
-This information is in good hands in the applications, but what if, for example, an employee in sales needs all the information available about a customer?
-Including the promotional emails received, the previous calls, the content of the conversation and the last purchases made?
-To do this, the sales employee has to log into many different systems, which leads to increased workload due to which it is often not feasible.
+A CRM or service management software in customer service, a campaign overview tool in marketing, customer applications, etc. – what they all have in common is that they contain a lot of important data.
+Although this information is well stored in the applications, what if, for example, a sales employee needs all the available information about a customer?
+Including the promotional emails received, previous calls, conversation content, and most recent purchases?
+The sales employee has to log into many different systems to do this, which leads to increased workload and is often not feasible due to workload.

 Here data integration comes in.
 It provides all data and information from the various sources in a single view.
 A process is carried out that includes the recording, cleaning, assignment and transformation of the data to match the target system.